 1. Using the Insta360 Nano with a tripod or selfie stick.

+If you want a lower cost adapter, it works best is a narrow one, with a 1/4-20 tripod attachment behind it for vertical orientation.
 It works better than the typical smartphone holder with an attachment at the bottom because the tripod will be closer to the middle of the phone for better balance.

 2. Use volume control as shutter.